-Maybe it leans more fantasy for some, but “The Shape of Water” gets an interesting designation: The first-ever science-fiction film to win best picture.
-It wasn’t Stanley Kubrick, nor Ridley Scott — it was Guillermo del Toro.
+Maybe it leans more fantasy for some, but “The Shape of Water” could arguably get an interesting designation here: The first-ever science-fiction film to win best picture.
+If so, it wasn’t Stanley Kubrick, nor Ridley Scott — it was Guillermo del Toro.
 Count it as yet another glass ceiling broken in 2017.
 Genre bias appears to be melting away more and more in the modern Oscars era (post-2008).
 Now, finally, a major victor for the form.

 Always look to Frances McDormand for your Oscars moment